tux4kids/Tuxpaint-Android/README.md

 Solution: Instead changing `wchar_t` to `wint_t`, here we change `wchar_t` to `int` so that it is easy to save and load the `int` value from the tmp file.
 This approach may be not very reasonable, but it works fine in practice.

+Issue 22: __ANDROID_API__ macro redefined warnings

+If you build with ndk >= r15 the lowest supported SdkVersion is 14, you will get warnings about macro __ANDROID_API__ redefined but it will compile anyway.
+Note that in order to get support for older Androids you need to compile with ndk r14b and uncomment the line in app/src/main/jni/Application.mk setting NDK_TOOLCHAIN_VERSION to 4.9

 Issues and temporary Solution:
 ===============================